-Explosive bounding exercises are a great way to add power and speed into an athletes program.
+Explosive bounding exercises are a great way to add power and speed to an athletes program.
 Try using explosive exercises in the warm up, here is how to add speed and power into your routine.

 The Purpose of Warming Up

-Warm up drills designed to increase body temperature, improve blood flow to the muscles, improve body awareness, stimulate the nervous system, create greater range of motion in the muscles needed for the training session and decrease the risk of injury.
+Warm up drills designed to increase body temperature, improve blood flow to the muscles, improve body awareness, stimulate the nervous system, create a greater range of motion in the muscles needed for the training session and decrease the risk of injury.

 Warming up for the daily training should include general and specific exercises to help the athlete prepare for the training session but can also be used to improve the five bio-motor abilities.

 The warm up routine will start with general movements and progress to event specific preparation.
 Athletes start with general exercises and flexibility then advance to more specific preparation.
 The exercises move from lower intensity controlled activities to higher intensity dynamic elements.